ttgump/scDeepCluster/README.md

 Final: ACC= 0.8100, NMI= 0.7736, ARI= 0.7841

-**Recommend the pytorch version**, I add some new features, see https://github.com/ttgump/scDeepCluster_pytorch
+**Recommend the pytorch version, I have added some new features:** see https://github.com/ttgump/scDeepCluster_pytorch

 The raw data used in this paper can be found: https://figshare.com/articles/dataset/scDeepCluster_supporting_data/17158025